 Q: What are some benefits of using Design Patterns in iOS apps?

 A: Using design patterns can help you think outside the box when creating or improving an existing app.
 In addition, it is good to know that the code you write with these patterns tends to be smaller and cleaner.

 Q: What are the main differences between Objective-C and Swift in design patterns?

 A: In Objective-C, we use delegates, and in Swift, we use optional parameters.
 Swift also has protocols.
-Swift is more object-oriented than Objective-C, so that we can add properties and methods to our classes.
+Swift is more object-oriented than Objective-C so we can add properties and methods to our classes.

 Q: What are the advantages and disadvantages of using design patterns in iPhone apps?

 A: There are some pros and cons associated with each design pattern.
-Using a design pattern allows you to create a clean and organized user interface and helps you avoid complicated coding.
+Using a design pattern creates a clean and organized user interface and helps you avoid complicated coding.
 On the other hand, design patterns can be time-consuming and difficult to learn, and they may make your app harder to maintain.

-Q: What are the differences between the following two iOS development design patterns?
+Q: What are the differences between the following iOS development design patterns?

 A: Here are the differences between the following design patterns: MVC and TVC.

 1. iOS Design Patterns are another tool to get developers from bad to good design.